kptdev/kpt/docs/design-docs/08-package-variant.md

      - An annotation with name `kpt.dev/injected-resource-name` and value set to the name of the in-cluster resource is added (or overwritten) in the in-package resource.

-1. The package variant controller will add or set a condition of type `ConfigInjected` in the PackageVariant resource status.
-   This will be set to `True` if and only if:
-   - All configuration injection processing is complete.
+If the injection cannot be completed for some reason, or if any of the below problems exist in the upstream package, it is considered an error and should prevent generation of the Draft:
-   - There is no resource annotated as an injection point but having an invalid annotation value (i.e., other than `required` or `optional`).
+   - There is a resource annotated as an injection point but having an invalid annotation value (i.e., other than `required` or `optional`).
-   - Matching in-cluster resources were successfully injected for all `required` injection points (i.e., all required injection point ConditionTypes are `True`).
-   - There are no ambiguous condition types due to conflicting GVK and name values.
+   - There are ambiguous condition types due to conflicting GVK and name values.
 These must be disambiguated in the upstream package, if so.

-If `ConfigInjected` is `False`, then `DownstreamEnsured` must also be `False`.
+This will result in the condition `Ready` being set to `False`.

+Note that whether or not all `required` injection points are fulfilled does not affect the *PackageVariant* conditions, only the *PackageRevision* conditions.

+**A Further Note on Selectors**

 Note that by allowing the use of GVK, not just name, in the selector, more precision in selection is enabled.
 This is a way to constrain the injections